siemens/ros-sharp/README.md

 Some parts of the library and Unity Scripts needed some platform specific code, which was done with the "WINDOWS_UWP" compiler constant.

 ### Compatibile With Mixed Reality Toolkit ###
 This branch is compatible with Microsoft's Mixed Reality Toolkit.
-See the Preparing Unity Project Section.
+Tested with v.
+2.4 and 2.3

 Please see the [Wiki](https://github.com/siemens/ros-sharp/wiki/), especially [Section 3.2](https://github.com/siemens/ros-sharp/wiki/User_App_NoROS_ExportURDFOnWindows), for an explanation of how to use the new framework.